 Why is that important?
 Because the customer now fears they won’t read amazing articles and watch NYT videos anymore!
 They will lose something valuable, and that will spur them into action.

 So, what can you learn from this example?
 First, you have to evoke strong emotions in your customers.
 Use impactful words that will create a sense of loss and urgency.
-The New York Times used emotional and power words like ‘’risk’’, ‘’immediately’’, and ‘’losing’’.
+The New York Times used emotional and powerful words like ‘’risk’’, ‘’immediately’’, and ‘’losing’’.

 Then, you have to be specific about the benefits customers are losing.
 Focus on the core features they frequently use and emphasize how much their lives are improved with your product.